ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After having obtained the access token from the AS, the client uploads the access token to the RS, by sending a POST request to the authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 When using this profile, the communication that C has with the authz-info endpoint is not protected.

-Editor's note: the above will have to be updated, once defined the dynamic update of access rights ({{sec-as-update-access-rights}} and {{sec-rs-update-access-rights}}), in which case the access token is intended to be uploaded by means of a protected request to the authz-info endpoint.

 When verifying the access token (see {{Section 5.10.1.1 of RFC9200}}), the RS joins the pertaining OSCORE group if it has not already (see {{sec-rs-c-created}} for further details).

 If the access token is valid, the RS replies to the POST request with a 2.01 (Created) response.
 Also, the RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context identified by the Group Identifier that is specified in the access token.
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
 The authorization information is a policy that is used as input when processing requests from those clients to access resources at the RS.